j-blue-arz/labyrinth/readme.md

     npm run test:unit
     npm run build

-I am aware that running the tests currently logs warnings to the console, but the tests pass nevertheless.

     cd ../backend

 Now is a good time to create and activate a virtual environment, e.g. on Linux: